Blog

 What Security Approaches Should CISOs Consider Beyond Purview?

 Understanding Copilot's data access patterns is the first step toward securing AI deployment.
 Start with a comprehensive permission audit that goes beyond traditional access reviews.
-Most of the 37,000+ organisations using Copilot deployed without fixing underlying security issues.
-Manufacturing Leadership Council's 2025 Cybersecurity Assessment found that 37% of manufacturers reported at least one successful breach of AI-powered systems (Manufacturing Leadership Council, 2025).
+Most organisations using Copilot deployed without fixing underlying security issues.

 Traditional file-based security approaches fail when AI systems synthesise information across multiple sources.
 Implement semantic classification that understands content context, not just file types.
 This means moving beyond simple pattern matching to AI-powered classification that can identify sensitive concepts, relationships, and derived insights that might not be obvious in individual documents.